The Wonder Bean

-To produce protein-rich meal and edible oil from raw grains requires a bit of industrial alchemy.
-The soybean is dried, crushed into flakes, and then "washed" with hexane, an organic solvent, to remove the oil.
+Illinois's Staley relied on farmers to grow their beans but Illinois farmers relied on their Staleys to make them useful.
+Producing protein-rich meal and edible oil from raw grains requires a bit of industrial alchemy, much of its discovered or perfected by Illinois food processors.
+The raw soybean is dried, crushed into flakes, and then "washed" with hexane, an organic solvent, to remove the oil.
 After that comes cooking.
 One of the ways in which nature disobliged the food industry was by including in cultivated soybean varieties substances known as trypsin inhibitors.
 These interfere with the ability of the enzyme trypsin (found in the digestive tracts of monogastric animals such as chickens) to digest protein.
 Happily, trypsin inhibitors are destroyed by heat, so soybeans that have been cooked can be fed to most classes of livestock.
 Heating the meal also drives off hexane left from the oil removal process.

 The next soybean